kokatoo/kokatoo.github.io/_posts/2020-10-06-hypothesis-testing-part3.markdown

 However F test is not robust to violations of variance homogeneity as we can see from the above simuation.
 A rule of thumb is the ratio between the highest variance and lowest variance < 3.

-In Part 4, we will explore Factorial ANOVA .
+In Part 4, we will explore Two-Way ANOVA .
 Stay tuned!